 Stay calm and take a deep breath.
-A YouTube Content ID claim is not an emergency or even a bad thing.
-In most cases, it’s nothing more than a digital high five.
+A YouTube Content ID claim is not an emergency and there's a very good chance we can help out.
 We’ll explain.

 Claims exist because the artist still has the right to take advantage of their work being used, even though you purchased a license.
 The video can still be monetized by the copyright owner.
 They can either run ads on the video for profit, or track the video to see how it’s doing.
 The good news is that it doesn’t impact who sees your video or the terms of your contract with Musicbed at all.
-Simple, right?
+That being said, if you'd like to monetize the video for yourself, you can reach out to our licensing team to get more details on acquiring that license.

 Curious what to do if you get a Content ID claim?
 You have a few options:

 That’s right.
 You get the awards and fame, and the artist gets some cold, hard cash for their great music.
-Content ID claims are not a bad thing, and as long as you licensed your music correctly, you can just smile, give the artist an air-five back, and watch those views pile up on your awesome video.
+Content ID claims are not a bad thing, and as long as you licensed your music correctly, you can just sit back and watch those views pile up on your awesome video.

 If you’re having any issues with Content ID, the best thing you can do is contact us.
 We can help.

 We’re going to repeat it because it’s that important.
-Disputing a claim is not what you want to do because it’s a sure-fire way to get a big, fat strike on your account.
+Disputing a claim is not what you want to do because it could lead to big, fat strike on your account.
 If you’re not cool with ads on your video, just contact us.

 First.
 Content ID claims are not the enemy.
-They’re just a “thanks” from one of our friendly artists, and they don’t affect who sees your video or where.
+They’re just a “heads up” from one of our friendly artists, and they don’t affect who sees your video or where.

 Second.
 Never dispute a claim.
-It’ll probably get you a strike on your account, and that makes us very sad.
+It could get you a strike on your account.

 Third.
 If you want ads removed, the best thing you can do is contact us.
 We’ll do our best to get ads cleared, which is possible in most situations.